Ilounga Pata

-Ilounga Pata (born 12 November 2000) is a Sint Maartener professional footballer who plays as a defender for Eerste Divisie club TOP Oss and the Sint Maarten national team.
+Ilounga Isea Pata (born 12 November 2000) is a Sint Maartener professional footballer who plays as a right-back for the Sint Maarten national team.

-Career
+Club career

 Pata is a former youth academy player of Alphense Boys and ADO Den Haag.
-He joined youth academy of Huddersfield Town in July 2019.
+He joined the youth academy of Huddersfield Town in July 2019.
 In August 2021, he joined Dutch Eerste Divisie club TOP Oss.
 He made his professional debut for the club on 10 September 2021 in a 3–3 draw against ADO Den Haag.

+On 4 July 2024, Pata joined Moldovan Super Liga club Sheriff Tiraspol.